-The pilot fitted to this appliance is not to be adjusted or put out of action.
-If the pilot is damaged or faulty it should be replaced only with the original identical unit supplied by Chesney's Limited.
+The pilot light and flame sensing system fitted to this fire is also an atmosphere sensing device, this is not adjustable and must not be put out of action.
+If the pilot light is damaged or faulty it should be replaced only with the original identical unit supplied by Chesney's Limited.